Skip to main content

 at Kraft Gallery, Bergen until 4 August

-Visiting Kraft Gallery’s latest exhibition, one could be forgiven for simply admiring Templelhaug’s abstract paintings, that give a nod to Turner and a wink to Monet, oblivious to how the works came into being.
-Behind the carefree and uplifting expressionism on their surfaces, the works have a more woeful origin.
+Visiting Kraft Gallery’s latest exhibition, one could easily be forgiven for simply admiring Ann Beate Tempelhaug’s abstract works — paintings that give a nod to Turner and a wink to Monet — without realising the story behind their creation.
+Beneath their carefree, uplifting expressionism lies a more painful origin.

-The artist tells me that ten years ago, whilst battling addiction and depression, she made a promise to herself to create artworks larger than herself.
-She wanted to work on a scale that strengthened her connection to her artistic practice and reconnected her to life itself.
-The works began as a life-support system.
+The artist tells me that ten years ago, while struggling with addiction and depression, she made a promise to herself: to create artworks larger than herself.
+She wanted to work on a scale that would strengthen her connection to her art — and to life itself.
+These works began as a life-support system.

-“I don’t see the works as paintings”, she tells me timidly.
-Her works hang like paintings, but are also organic and sculptural in form, with a strong connection to ceramics.
-They appear as oversized plates or dishes, shallow, human-sized receptacles.
-The works’ tactility seduces the viewer - and indeed the artist - as much as their floral-like landscapes.
+“I don’t see the works as paintings,” she tells me softly.
+They hang like paintings, yet are organic and sculptural, deeply connected to the language of ceramics.
+They resemble oversized plates or shallow, human-sized vessels — receptacles that invite both visual and tactile engagement.
+Their physicality seduces the viewer, and indeed the artist, as much as their floral, landscape-like imagery.

-Her life-saving practice produces extraordinary objects, how ever one decides to categorise them, and the symbolism in their production is equally poignant.
-The clay used in the works in not purchased by the artist, but is excavated locally for the artist.
-She carefully adds various concoctions to this resurrected primordial mud, giving it strength, pliability and resilience.
+Her life-saving practice has produced extraordinary objects — however one chooses to categorise them — and the symbolism in their creation is equally compelling.
+The clay is not store-bought but locally excavated and delivered to the artist.
+She enriches this resurrected primordial earth with her own mixtures, lending it strength, pliability, and resilience.

 Progress runs until 4 August.